Will-Griffiths-Ireland/Mars-Colony-One/README.md

 ### **Planning Overview:**

-I gave a lot of thought to producing a site that was an example of somethign a large company/corp would produce.
+I gave a lot of thought to producing a site that was an example of something a large company/corp would produce.

 * The site aims to be a sleek promotion of their project/mission
 * My focus is to captivate the user and keep them wanting more